Fred Baron (producer)

-Fred Baron is an American film producer and studio executive, who currently serves as executive vice president of feature production at 20th Century Fox.
+Fred Baron is an American film producer and studio executive who currently serves as executive vice president of feature production at 20th Century Fox.

 Biography

 Baron was raised in Manhattan, son of two movie fans who would go as far as driving to Connecticut to see new pictures.
-He would inherit this appreciation for cinema, going as far as screening 16 mm films he got from a neighbor who worked at Paramount Pictures on his basement.
+He would inherit this appreciation for cinema, going as far as screening 16 mm films he got from a neighbor who worked at Paramount Pictures in his basement.